GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

     If you've added the code correctly, your file [will look like this][config-logging-php].

-1. Modify your `app.yaml` file to set the `LOG_CHANNEL` environment variable to the value `stackdriver`:
+1. Modify your `.env.gae` file to set the `LOG_CHANNEL` environment variable to the value `stackdriver`:

-        runtime: php72

-        env_variables:
-          LOG_CHANNEL: stackdriver
+        LOG_CHANNEL=stackdriver
         # The rest of your environment variables remain unchanged below
         # ...

 1. Now you can log to Stackdriver Logging anywhere in your application!